MicrosoftDocs/win32/desktop-src/properties/props-system-propgroup-audio.md

 ---
-Description: 'The property group separator used in property lists to separate audio files from other types.
+Description: The property group separator used in property lists to separate audio files from other types.
 Do not use this property for getting or setting values.
-It is intended only as a marker.' ms.assetid: 'd15f1a0b-de24-4af2-9482-fc829052dd6c'
+It is intended only as a marker. ms.assetid: d15f1a0b-de24-4af2-9482-fc829052dd6c
-title: 'System.PropGroup.Audio'
+title: System.PropGroup.Audio
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.PropGroup.Audio